quickgrid/ai-resources/resources/ai-notes/stylegan-series.md

 It is shown that new generator gets more linear, less entangled representation of different factors of variation than previous.
 Also a high quality human faces dataset `FFHQ` is proposed.

+## Implementation Details

-## ProGAN vs StyleGAN Generator
+### ProGAN vs StyleGAN Generator

 ![alt text](figures/stylegan/stylegan1.png)

 Previously latent code was provided to generator via input layer.
 This time the generator is made up of `two sub networks`.
 One is `Mapping Network` another is `Synthesis Network`.

 Previous approach of taking latent via input layer is discarded and instead a `learned constant` is used in the `synthesis network`.
+This is due to `configuration C` where it is discovered network no longer benefits from feeding latent representation to first convolution layer.

 Latent code `z` from input latent space `Z` is fed via `mapping network` represented by `f` which in this paper is a 8 layer MLP.
 Mapping layer `f` takes `z` and outputs intermediate representation `w` from intermediate space `W`.
 The dimension of both `z` and `w` is 512.